Filling the Gap

 While they are better than they were when I was a teenager, they still bother me and I still feel like I have those teeth.
 After secondary school, I was more reluctant to get braces.
 I wanted to have it over and done with in my school years – silly, I know!
 But I dreaded being in work with metal braces on and knew nothing of Invisalign.

 With my 30th birthday fast approaching, I started to look into them again and decided it was now or never.
 Before I have another bill, a mortgage or life gets in the way, I’m getting them done!
 I was looking into them a lot and researching different places.
 My Dental kept cropping up and it was the one in my mind as I heard so many great reviews from friends, so can you imagine my excitement when they asked me to do a collaboration?!
 (Tries to act cool as I bite their hand off!)

 There are some things that I didn’t realise before my first appointment and you might want to bear in mind if looking to go for invisalign also.
-They may vary from person to person but it’s a rough guide.
+It can vary from person to person but it’s a rough guide.

-- They take a little longer than regular braces to get fitted- from the time of your first appointment to your fitting date.
-Remember they are molded specifically for your teeth so there is a lot of preparation before they can be fitted.
-I would allow approx. 3 months from your first appointment so it’s worth knowing if you want to have your perfect teeth for a specific date like a wedding.
+- Invisalign take a little longer than regular braces to get fitted- from the time of your first appointment to your fitting date.
+They are molded specifically for your teeth so there is a lot of preparation before they can be fitted.
+It can take up to 3 months from your first appointment so it’s worth knowing if you want to have your perfect teeth for a specific date like a wedding.

 - Once they are fitted, you will have an appointment once a month where your dentist will examine the progress and provide you with 3 new trays for the following month.